 7.3 A quorum at an EGM shall comprise at least five (5) Full Members or their proxies.

 8.1 A Chairman and / or Vice-Chairmen shall be elected at an Annual General Meeting by majority vote of Full Members, by a show of hands.
 If no majority is reached or the election is contested, a further vote may be held within 30 days which shall be conducted by post and / or e-mail.

 8.2 The Chairman and the Vice-Chairmen are appointed for a two year period starting at the beginning of the next Membership Year.
 Overall, no person can serve for more than six continuous years in the same position.

-8.3 The Chairman represents INTERCARGO and its Members and is responsible for its activities.
-He / she chairs the Management Committee, the Executive Committee and the Annual General Meetings and represents INTERCARGO to third parties.
+8.4 The Chairman represents INTERCARGO and its Members and is responsible for its activities.
+He / she chairs the Chairmen Committee, the Management Committee, the Executive Committee and the Annual General Meetings and represents INTERCARGO to third parties.

-8.4 Nominations can only be made by Full Members who are not in arrears in terms of their fees at the time of nomination.
-The nomination shall be addressed in writing to the Secretary General, not less than one month before the date of the appropriate AGM with two (2) members of the Executive Committee supporting the nomination.
+8.5 Applications can only be made by Full Members who are not in arrears in terms of their fees at the time of application.
+Applications shall be addressed in writing to the Secretary General, not less than one month before the date of the appropriate AGM with two (2) members of the Executive Committee supporting the application.

 The Executive Committee is formed to assist the Management Committee and consider matters related to INTERCARGO.
 In general it discusses the activities of INTERCARGO and considers the future actions and objectives.

 One representative of any Full Member is eligible for membership of the Executive Committee at any time.
-The right to have two Executive Committee members (with voting rights limited to one person at any one time) from one Full Member shall be permitted only to allow logistical convenience in attending INTERCARGO meetings.
+The right to have two Executive Committee members (with voting rights limited to one person at any one time) from one Full Member may be allowed by the Chairman.